secretstartups/handbook/blog/release-posts/index.html.md

    1. Create a new directory `X_Y` in the `data/release_posts` directory.
    1. Copy [`data/release_posts/unreleased/samples/mvp.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/release_posts/unreleased/samples/mvp.yml) into `data/release_posts/X_Y/mvp.yml`.
    1. Copy [`data/release_posts/unreleased/samples/cta.yml`](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/release_posts/unreleased/samples/cta.yml) into `data/release_posts/X_Y/cta.yml`.
 1. On the release-X-Y branch, edit `sites/uncategorized/source/includes/home/ten-oh-announcement.html.haml` changing all the GitLab version numbers and URLs referencing the release post to reflect the current one.
-Leave the announcement description as is, it will be changed by the Messaging Lead later in the process.
+Leave the announcement description as is, as the RP manager can change this later in the process.

 **Important!** Please be sure to use the **most recent templates** on `master` for the `mvp` and `cta` files you create, by clicking on the links provided in instructions.
 They can also be found when browsing the repository in the `master` branch.
 {:.alert .alert-info .text-center}